 - Infection: When an infection is too severe to be remedied by antibiotics or a root canal procedure, we may have to pull the tooth to eliminate the infection as well as any pain it may be causing.

 - Periodontal disease: If advanced stages of gum disease have caused a patient’s teeth to loosen, they may need to be extracted to pave the way for future treatments and reduce the risks of serious infections.

 - Trauma: Falling by the pool, being hit with baseballs, and vehicle accidents are only a few of the common causes we see when dealing with broken teeth.
 Facial trauma can happen to anyone, and though we’re often able to repair cracks or chips, this isn’t always the case.

-- Overcrowding: Some people, essentially, have too many teeth to fit in their mouths properly, so we may have to extract one to make room for another.
-We also perform extractions before fitting a patient with braces, if need be, to allow his or her teeth to move and align as they should.
+- Overcrowding: Some people, mostly, have too many teeth to fit in their mouths properly, so we may have to extract one to make room for another.
+We also perform extractions before providing a patient with braces, if need be, to allow his or her teeth to move and align as they should.

-- Increased Risk of Infection: Patients with weakened immune systems or who are more susceptible to the impacts of an infection may need to have a tooth extracted.
-These may be teeth we would attempt to save under ordinary circumstances but, for some patients, eliminating even the slightest chance of developing an infection would be more beneficial in the long run.
+- Increased Risk of Infection: Patients with weakened immune systems or who are more susceptible to the impacts of infection may need to have a tooth extracted.
+These may be teeth; we would attempt to save under ordinary circumstances, but, for some patients, eliminating even the slightest chance of developing an infection would be more beneficial in the long run.

 What Happens During an Extraction?

 We’ll need to numb your tooth and its surrounding tissues before we begin the procedure.
 First of all, we’ll dab anesthetic gel on your gums near the tooth to be pulled.
 This needs to sit for about five minutes before the next step.
 It won’t completely numb your gums, but it will keep you from feeling the injection quite as much as you would otherwise.